grafana/k6-docs/CONTRIBUTING_FILE_FORMAT.md

 There are also cases when the path to an image contains white space characters.
 You have to replace them with `%` sign, like on the screenshot below:

 ![Alt field of an image](internal-images/image-paths-with-spaces.jpg)

+Note, that for some reason not every `%`-ed path with spaces works everytime.
+The truly foolproof solution is using kebab only case: like `[](/images/kebab-cased-folder-name/kebab-cased-image-name.png)`

 ## Blockquotes